Canon 70D vs Sony A7R II

 Body comparison: Canon 70D vs Sony A7R II

 An illustration of the physical size and weight of the Canon 70D and the Sony A7R II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (16 percent) than the Canon 70D.
 Moreover, the A7R II is markedly lighter (17 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.